theredpea/theredpea.github.io/_posts/2020-11-27-learning-threejs.markdown

 # Geometry Basics
-There is another combination of 3 items that are essential in three.js:
+There is another combination of 3 items that are essential in three.js.

  1. Mesh
  2. Geometry
  3. Material

+As described in the [threejs-fundamentals](https://threejsfundamentals.org/threejs/lessons/threejs-fundamentals.html):

+ > Mesh objects represent drawing a specific Geometry with a specific Material.

-These 3 "geometry" components work together with the line:
+These 3 "geometry" components work together when you create a `Mesh`; passing it a `Geometry`, and a `Material`:

     const cube = new THREE.Mesh(geometry, material)